 To be the best place to grow and start a business means having consistent rules and regulations.
 My brilliant local Medway Licensed Taxi Drivers Association has raised a real concern about Uber operating in Medway without having the same rules and regulations as association members.
 Will the Minister meet me and that brilliant association to look at those rules and regulations, to ensure that they are fair?
 I declare an interest: I have relatives in that trade.

 My hon.
 Friend is a huge champion of his constituency, and particularly its small businesses.
-That meeting would probably be more appropriate with the Minister for small business, the Under-Secretary of State for Business, Energy and Industrial Strategy, my hon.
+That meeting would probably be more appropriate with the small business Minister, the Under-Secretary of State for Business, Energy and Industrial Strategy, my hon.
 Friend the Member for Rochester and Strood (Kelly Tolhurst), and I am sure that she will be happy to take such a meeting.

 Does the Minister agree that after our eventual departure from the EU the growth of more small businesses and the expansion of existing small businesses, freed from bureaucracy, will be central to the economy of the entire United Kingdom, including Northern Ireland?